maitruong-data/Sales-Performance-and-Market-Expansion-for-Global-Superstore-PowerBI/README.md

 - Fix the margin sink in Furniture.
 Within each big market, cut or reprice low-margin SKUs, and tighten discounting (Product Performance table in page Product will give more details about this)
 - Focus on fast growers.
 EMEA and Africa were markets where YoY profit growth were strongest.
 Keep a margin/returns gate so growth wouldn't come at the expense of quality.
 - Segment plays to lift revenue quality.

+🔎 **Recommendations**
+- Expand in the top-score markets (Canada, EMEA, Africa).
+  - Fund demand and channel in those markets.
+  - Use the Pareto list to build focused campaigns and inventory priorities around the top 4–6 sub-categories.
+- Lift Furniture-like margin drags in the big markets (APAC/EU/US).
+  - Use the market’s Pareto to find high-volume/low-margin SKUs; fix pricing, bundles, vendor terms, or freight.

+🔎 **Recommendations**
+- adjust pre-purchase info/QA and ship-mode policies on the worst SKUs to push the rate below 4%.